michaelliangau/ai/projects/gpt2_shadow/README.md

 I'd like to train this on a model better than GPT2 because GPT2 outputs aren't that great.
 However the bottleneck is that there are no other better OS AI classifier models out there.

 The only option to train these is to ping an API during training or create a dataset that we use to train our own classifier which is expensive (and likely violates T&C).

-This project has been awesome in building RL intuitions so it has served its purpose, archiving for now.

 ## Ideas
 - Could we use an LLM to produce the RLHF rewards?
 I just need a proxy for perplexity.